angkohtenko/twitter_vs_stocks/README.md

  - identify the number of subjects
  - run the LDA algorithm

+As LDA is unsupervised ML model, the model uses a whole dataset as input.
+It shouldn't been split to training and testing subsets.

 After obtaining data we removed NaN values, duplicates, and any unnecessary columns, as well as formatted data types.
 The ```pandas``` library was used clean the data and join the twitter datasets.
 To preprocess data for using it machine learning, we applied a few text cleaning techniques:
 -	Ignoring case; We made all words lowercase.